GREETINGS

 MIXING

-At present I am working full-time as a mixer-for-hire (an independent mixing engineer), and I would be happy to discuss adding your record to my queue.
+At present I am working full-time as a mixer-for-hire and I would be happy to discuss adding your record to my queue.
 I am primarily mixing remotely and unattended from my home studio in Brooklyn, NY called Jensquarters.
-If needed I will sometimes book other studios around the city such as Diamond Mine, The Bunker, and Electric Lady, in which case perhaps we can arrange to finalize some mixes together in-person (budget permitting).
+If needed I will sometimes book other studios around the city such as Diamond Mine, The Bunker, Mavericks, and Electric Lady, in which case perhaps we can arrange to finalize some mixes together in-person (budget permitting).

-My fees scale to the fit the project, and in accordance with the royalties being offered.
+My fees scale to the fit the project, and in accordance with the amount of royalties being offered.
+I do require a mixer point.
+My attorney can draft a mixer agreement or review the one supplied.

 I am busy, I work slowly (carefully), and so I will require advance notice of your deadlines.
-Sometimes I can fit a single last-minute, but albums should be scheduled well in advance.
+Sometimes I can deliver a single within a couple of weeks, but albums should be scheduled many months before they’re due.

 Great mixes depend on great sounds, and so I would appreciate if you’d consult me early on in your production process.
-I possess a deep understanding of recording techniques and would like to help provide some quality assurance before it’s too late.
+I possess a deep background in recording techniques and would like to help provide some quality assurance before it’s too late.

 STYLE